 Another fascinating sight are the old salinas from the bygone sea salt industry.
 The features near town still exhibit the brine gates and windmill pumps, in contrast to Hawkes Nest Salina near the cruise port, which has essentially become an extensive salt flat.

 Found off the east coast of Grand Turk, the small and scenic Gibbs Cay is another highlight of the area.
 At this small and uninhabited sea oat-covered island, friendly wild stingrays swim up to meet visitors.
 Discovering this island is a fun family vacation activity.

 You’ll be able to snorkel with these majestic sea creatures in their natural environment, an all-too-rare encounter with wild animals.
 For those who may be unsure in the water, the white sands of the beach here and the views from the bluffs are also draws.

 Although only a winter season activity, humpback whale watching is another interesting activity.
 The southern-most migration point for many western Atlantic humpbacks, the whales journey to banks around the Turks and Caicos and Dominican Republic to mate and give birth.

 It’s not predictable, however the opportunity to snorkel with these giant marine mammals may present itself.
 Swimming in the spectacularly blue ocean with whales is an unforgettable experience.

-Grand Turk is an excellent place to discover by car, golf car or scooter.
+Grand Turk is an excellent place to discover by rental car, golf car or scooter.
 The island is small, it’s almost impossible to get lost, there are no dangerous areas, and there are many interesting sights and beaches to find.